batuhanrapata/password-salting/README.md

 # password-salting
-My own password salting module
+My own Password Salting Module

 This is a code snippet written in Python that includes two functions for hashing and verifying passwords.